 Dinosaur Roar!
 Board Book by Paul and Henrietta Stickland and is a board book that I’ve read often enough , I don’t need to look at the book.
 The premise is simple, using 2 different dinosaurs every page illustrates a pair of opposites.
 Toddlers and young preschoolers adore this book and I can’t blame them, it’s adorable and a great tool for teaching !

 How Do Dinosaurs Get Well Soon? by Jane Yolen is another favorite.
-I like the whole series and think this book is a great one to read before doctor appointments especially if you have a child like mine who is never happy to go!
-I like how the dinosaurs give examples of how not to behave before correcting themselves and I can pretty much guarantee your preschooler will have corrected them already.
-I love the details in Mark Teague’s illustrations and never tire of reading this book, even when my son grabs it again and again.
+I like the whole series and think this book is a great one to read before doctor appointments.
+Especially if you have a child like mine who is never happy to go!
+I like how the dinosaurs give examples of how not to behave before correcting themselves.
+You can pretty much guarantee your preschooler will have corrected them already.
+I love the details in Mark Teague’s illustrations and never tire of reading this book.
+Even when my son grabs it again and again.